Foundation Degree in Payroll Management (FdA)

 This is the only university-accredited payroll qualification offered in the UK.
 Students who successfully complete the programme graduate from the University of Worcester.

-The Foundation Degree in Payroll Management also helps towards meeting the criteria in order to apply for Chartered membership.
+Graduates of the Foundation Degree in Payroll Management are eligible for full membership of the CIPP.
+Students completing the course also take a significant step towards meeting the criteria for Chartered membership.

 Why should I invest in this qualification?

 Payroll is responsible for managing the largest expenditure of virtually all businesses.
 Coupled with the ever-increasing regulations and responsibilities entrusted to payroll, it is paramount for organisations to have competent and knowledgeable payroll professionals managing this function.

 This qualification teaches students not only the full spectrum of the payroll profession but also imparts the skills and insight to proactively solve problems, seek improvements to workplace practices and identify incorrect processes which could lead to non-compliance penalties or tribunals if unchecked.